alananibal/Laundry-Pickupper/README.md

 ## Acceptance Criteria

 ```
-GIVEN Interested create an order post for "laundry pick up and delivery"
+GIVEN I'm interested in creating an order post for "laundry pick up and delivery"
-WHEN I click the log in button
+WHEN I click the SignIn button
-THEN a page with the login form is presented for the user to input it's info( Client-side storage for persistent data.)
+THEN a page with the SignIn form is presented to the user to input their info (Client-Side storage for persistent data.)

-GIVEN that I'm now logged in an page with a "order request form" is presented.
+GIVEN that I'm now logged in a page with an "order request form" is presented.
-WHEN I fill the form and click the button submit
+WHEN I fill the form and click the submit button
 THEN a page with my order post for "laundry pick up and delivery" is presented

 Given that I want to confirm my inputs